-exercise is to reduce inactivity-induced loss of functional capacity and provide
+interventions to reduce inactivity-induced loss of functional capacity and to

 The WALK-Cph trial (Stå og gå i Region H): Cross-continuum physical activity in older medical patients: a pragmatic, mixed-methods and implementation study to increase 24-hour mobility in older medical patients during acute hospitalization and following discharge.
 WALK-Cph is a tailored intervention which has been developed and co-designed in collaboration with key stakeholders (patients, relatives, health professionals and researchers) to enable successful implementation (Phase 1).
 In the upcoming phases of the study, we will fidelity-test the intervention (Phase 2), impact-test the intervention in an RCT-study (Phase 3) and measure adoption of the intervention (Phase 4).
 Project leaders: Jeanette Wassar Kirk and Mette Merete Pedersen.

+PREHAB-TKA.
 The QUADX-1 Trial: An exercise dose-response trial in patients eligible for total knee arthroplasty due to end-stage knee osteoarthritis.
 Three knee-extensor exercise dosages are investigated.
-Following baseline assessment, patients are randomized to either 2, 4 or 6 exercise sessions a week for 12 weeks.
+Following baseline assessment, patients are randomized either 2, 4 or 6 exercise sessions a week for 12 weeks.
 Follow-up assessment is after 12 weeks of exercise (primary end-point), shortly following surgery (total knee arthroplasty) and three months following surgery.
 The primary outcome is change in knee-extensor strength.
 140 patients will be enrolled.
+The trial includes a systematic review and meta-analysis investigating the relationship between pre-operative knee-extensor exercise dose and change in knee-extensor strength prior to and following total knee arthroplasty.
+In a qualitative study we will investigate perspectives on barriers and facilitators among orthopedic surgeons, physiotherapists and patient on home-based knee exercise.
 Project leader: Rasmus Skov Husted.